deliveroo/deliveroo.engineering/_posts/2019-01-10-improving-stream-data-quality-with-protobuf-schema-validation.md

 - Fields must not have their name amended (this would not break Protobuf compatibility, but we have the test in place to help maintain the evolvable schemas for JSON derived from Protobuf models).

-These rules are enforced within our Protobuf repo, using the Protobuf FileDescriptor API, which allows for a single object representation of the entire message space, and can be used to track differences that arise between message versions within the scope of an individual pull request.
-While this doesn’t provide explicit guarantees that version 1 and version n of a schema will be compatible, it does facilitate this implicitly by setting constraints on the changes that an individual pull request would apply.
+The tests make use of the Protobuf [FileDescriptor API](https://developers.google.com/protocol-buffers/docs/reference/java/com/google/protobuf/Descriptors.FileDescriptor), and the [protoc-jar library](https://github.com/os72/protoc-jar), to generate single object representations of the entire message space, which can be used to track differences that arise between message versions within the scope of an individual pull request.
+While this doesn’t provide explicit guarantees that version
+ 1 and version N of a schema will be compatible, it does facilitate this implicitly by setting constraints on the changes that an individual pull request would apply.

 ## Providing Guarantees on Topic Schemas